Some finiteness results for Fourier-Mukai partners: Reconstructions and equivalences

-Now suppose that $x,y$ are two distinct points in the support of $\mathcal{H}_j$.
-Since $\Fam$ is an ample family, the opens $X_f$ with $f \in \Gamma(X, \L^d)$ form a basis for the Zariski topology of $X$.
-Thus there exists a function $f \in \Gamma(X, \A^d)$ such that $f$ vanishes on $x$ but not on $y$, yielding a contradiction.
-It follows that $\mathcal{H}_j$ is supported at a point.
+Now suppose that $x,y$ are two distinct closed points in the support of $P$.
+For each $f \in \Gamma(X, \A^d)$ and $d \geq 0$, denote by $X_f$ the open complement of $Z(f)$.
+Since $\Fam$ is an ample family, the collection of all $X_f$ form a basis for the Zariski topology of $X$.
+Thus for some $d$ there exists a function $f \in \Gamma(X, \A^d)$ such that $f$ vanishes on $x$ but not on $y$, yielding a contradiction.
+It follows that $P$ is supported at a point.
 The result then follows from \cite{H} Lemma 4.5 (this lemma uses the noetherian assumption). \end{proof}

-We have shown that one can recover the structure sheaves of points up to shift, now we wish to recover the line bundles up to shift.
-This motivates the following definition:

-\begin{definition} An object $L \in \der$ is called \emph{invertible} for a set $S$ if for all $P \in S$ there exists an $n_P \in \Z$ such that :
+We have shown that one can recover the structure sheaves of points up to shift.
+Continuing with Bondal and Orlov's work as a guideline, we now wish to recover the line bundles up to shift.
+This motivates the following definition which is once again a direct generalization of their work: \begin{definition} An object $L \in \ider$ is called \emph{invertible for a set S} if for all $P \in S$ there exists an $n_P \in \Z$ such that :